 M2M Service Provider:

-A company that provides M2M service including one or more of the entities e.g. devices with camera, oneM2M platform and service center for surveillance and alarm reaction.
+A company that provides M2M service including one or more of the entities e.g. devices with camera, oneM2M platform and service centre for surveillance and alarm reaction.

 Service Centre:

-The service center provides home surveillance and other corresponding services, e.g. initiating an audio/video call to the host of the home in case there are intruders or initiating a multimedia conference call for consultation for a patient.
+The service centre provides home surveillance and other corresponding services, e.g. initiating an audio/video call to the host of the home in case there are intruders or initiating a multimedia conference call for consultation for a patient.